Table Of Contents

 from kivy.interactive import InteractiveLauncher from kivy.app import App from kivy.uix.button import Button class MyApp(App): def build(self): return Button(test='Hello Shell') launcher = InteractiveLauncher(MyApp()) launcher.run()

-The script will return, allowing an interpreter shell to continue running and inspection or modification of the App can be done safely through the InteractiveLauncher instance or the provided SafeMembrane class instances.
+After pressing enter, the script will return.
+This allows the interpreter to continue running.
+Inspection or modification of the App can be done safely through the InteractiveLauncher instance or the provided SafeMembrane class instances.